MiftaudeenJamiu/FIFA21-Messy-Data-Cleaning/README.md

 This cleaning process aimed to ensure consistency, accuracy, and clarity in the dataset, making it more suitable for analysis.
 [The cleaned data](https://github.com/MiftaudeenJamiu/FIFA21-Messy-Data-Cleaning/blob/647eb7044a0e4dac86012a159545ad06f7644506/Cleaned_FIFA21_data.xlsx) is significantly different from the [original dataset](https://github.com/MiftaudeenJamiu/FIFA21-Messy-Data-Cleaning/blob/800f717cd5be12abe1fed645caa3aaeb9ff467bb/fifa21%20.xlsx) downloaded from Kaggle.
 After undergoing a thorough data cleaning process, the cleaned data is now free from inconsistencies, errors, and irrelevant information that were present in the raw data.
 Missing values have been addressed, duplicate entries removed, and data types corrected, resulting in a dataset that is more accurate and reliable.
 Additionally, spelling errors and value inconsistencies have been corrected, ensuring that the data is consistent and ready for meaningful analysis or model development.
 This transformation allows for more precise and trustworthy insights, clearly distinguishing the cleaned data from its original, unrefined state.

+## Conclusion
+Cleaning the FIFA 21 data posed several challenges.
+Nonetheless, despite these obstacles, the disorganized dataset was successfully refined and is now well-prepared for analysis and future applications.